Steam Direct will let any developer sell any PC game

 And yet that huge wave of additions doesn't seem to be pushing buyers away.
 In a data-heavy explanation published at Gamasutra, Valve says that per-player purchases have actually doubled since Valve introduced its recent Discovery Update.

-Mostly unrelated: Valve revealed yesterday that it's building three brand new games specifically for virtual reality.
+Mostly unrelated but worth noting: Valve revealed Thursday that it's building three brand new games specifically for virtual reality.